Down - Hack The Box

 ./linpeas.sh

-pswm is a command line password manager written in Python.
-You can find out more information here: https://github.com/Julynx/pswm
+pswm is a command-line password manager written in Python.

 e9laWoKiJ0OdwK05b3hG7xMD+uIBBwl/v01lBRD+pntORa6Z/Xu/TdN3aG/ksAA0Sz55/kLggw==*xHnWpIqBWc25rrHFGPzyTg==*4Nt/05WUbySGyvDgSlpoUw==*u65Jfe0ml9BFaKEviDCHBQ==www-d